Nevenall/markdown-it-special-terms/readme.md

   Have a word or phrase in your markdown you'd like to wrap with custom styling?

-  This Markdown-it plugin allows you provide custom html for rendering text wrapped in {curly braces}.
+  This Markdown-it plugin allows you provide custom html for text wrapped in {curly braces}.

-  The default is html is a `<span class="special-term-1">` element.
+  The default html is a `<span class="special-term-1">` element.

 ## Usage